ovh/cds/docs/content/building-pipelines/building-pipelines.actions.builtin.gitclone.md

 **GitClone** is a builtin action, you can't modify it.

-This action clone a repository into a new directory.
+This action clones a repository into a new directory.

 Git Clone will be done with a `depth` of 1.